Why anyone and everyone can benefit from whichever technique you use.

 - Open attitude.
 It is essential to let thoughts go through your mind without judgment.

-Most of these techniques are relatively easy to learn and practice, and the more difficult ones need continuous perseverance but can be as equally successful.
+Most of these techniques are relatively easy to learn and practice, and the more difficult ones need continuous perseverance but can be equally successful.

 Best Meditation Results